ampache/ampache.org-docs/docs/docs/configuration/jellyfin.md

 ## Ampache Jellyfin API

 Ampache8 can emulate enough of the Jellyfin server protocol for **Jellyfin audio clients** to browse and stream your Ampache catalog, without running Jellyfin itself.

 This is **audio only**.
 No video, no podcasts, no live TV and no plugin support.

 Direct play always works.
-The server can also transcode when it makes sense — for example when your admin has configured a different streaming format, or when a client asks for a lower bitrate than the source file — using the same transcoding engine as the rest of Ampache.
+The server can also transcode when it makes sense using the same transcoding engine as the rest of Ampache.

 See [Transcoding](/docs/configuration/transcoding) for how to configure formats and bitrates; this uses your existing settings rather than needing separate Jellyfin-specific ones.

 Confirmed working clients: